lucidrains/big-sleep/README.md

 ## Big Sleep

-A simple command line tool for text to image generation, using OpenAI's <a href="https://github.com/openai/CLIP">CLIP</a> and a <a href="https://arxiv.org/abs/1809.11096">BigGAN</a>.

-<a href="https://twitter.com/advadnoun">Ryan Murdock</a> has done it again, combining CLIP and the generator from a BigGAN!
+<a href="https://twitter.com/advadnoun">Ryan Murdock</a> has done it again, combining OpenAI's <a href="https://github.com/openai/CLIP">CLIP</a> and the generator from a <a href="https://arxiv.org/abs/1809.11096">BigGAN</a>!
 This repository wraps up his work so it is easily accessible to anyone who owns a GPU.

+You will be able to have the GAN dream up images using natural language with a one-line command in the terminal.

 Original notebook [![Open In Colab][colab-badge]][colab-notebook]